NOMN

 - MIR Capture System: Real-time MIDI performance analysis.
 Play a phrase; RESERVOIR absorbs its character and generates from it.

-- Genre-Seeded Pattern Wander: 764,000 MIDI drum files processed into genre-specific prototype patterns.
-Style Grid engine walks these patterns with controllable wander rate.
+- Genre-Seeded Pattern Wander: An open source corpus of drum patterns processed into genre-specific prototype patterns.
+The NOMN Drum Computer engine walks these patterns with controllable wander rate.

 - Genre Groove Microtiming: Per-genre timing deviations extracted from the drum corpus for stylistically authentic humanization.